Zoophish/code2node/README.md

 ### Inline Trees

-An `inline` tree exists at compile time only (does not generate a datablock).
+An `inline` tree exists at compile time only (does not emit a datablock).
 Each instance expands to a copy of the body, framed under the instance's name.
+This can be used for tree reuse without polluting the datablocks in Blender.

 ```
 inline tree "Add One" [GeometryNodeTree] {